 Geoff graduated from the University of Calgary’s Law School in 2009.
 During his studies, he participated in the mooting and debating programs, volunteered during orientation week, acted as the student representative for visiting speakers, participated in Pro Bono Students Canada, organized a law school intramural soccer team called the Ambulance Chasers, played bass in the law school band and was elected the Vice President of Events for the Society of Law Students for two consecutive years.
 Geoff received the Grant McKibben Award in 2008 for his enthusiasm and involvement in extracurricular activities.

 Geoff was welcomed to JSS Barristers as a summer student in 2008 and completed his articles with the firm in 2010.
-Over the years, Geoff has obtained a wide range of experience, and has developed a practice with an emphasis on breach of contract claims, corporate and commercial disputes, construction disputes, builders' liens, commercial real estate disputes, insurance claim disputes, wrongful dismissal, landlord and tenant, Power Purchase Agreements in Alberta's electricity industry, and intellectual property litigation.
-Geoff is at ease in the court room and truly enjoys advocating for his clients' best interests, with an underlying goal to provide cost-effective and efficient resolution to every matter that he is involved in.
+Over the years, Geoff has obtained a wide range of experience, and has developed a practice with an emphasis on breach of contract claims, corporate and commercial disputes, construction disputes, builders’ liens, commercial real estate disputes, insurance claim disputes, wrongful dismissal, landlord and tenant, and intellectual property litigation.
+Geoff is at ease in the court room and truly enjoys advocating for his clients’ best interests, with an underlying goal to provide cost-effective and efficient resolution to every matter that he is involved in.

-Geoff also volunteers his time as a supervising lawyer for the Probono Canada Human Rights Project, a sessional instructor for the University of Calgary's Trial Advocacy Course, a facilitator and evaluator for the CPLED program, and a willing actor for the Law Day mock trials.
-Geoff is also the first male board member of WIFTA, where he hopes to contribute to the further development of women in film and television in Alberta.
+Geoff also volunteers his time as a supervising lawyer for the Probono Canada Human Rights Project, a sessional instructor for the University of Calgary’s Trial Advocacy Course, a facilitator and evaluator for the CPLED program, and a willing actor for the Law Day mock trials.
+Geoff was recently recognized by Pro Bono Students Canada as an Outstanding Lawyer in 2016.